chrisalexander/blog/_posts/2010-01-23-fifth-gear-you-suck.md

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2010/01/goggles.jpg" %}

-So, what was the problem with Fifth Gear then?<br>
+So, what was the problem with Fifth Gear then?

 ## Presenters